-As we head into the second half of 2014, might this be a good time to reflect back on the first six months of 2014, when we made our New Year’s Resolutions.
-Let’s check in with ourselves to see what “wins” we have accomplished.
-What goals did we set up in January that we’re on track to accomplish, or possibly we did achieve them?
-Often times, we recall the goals we failed at or fell short on.
+Let’s reflect on a time when we made our resolutions and check in with ourselves to see what “wins” we have accomplished.
+What goals did we set up that we’re on track to accomplish, or possibly we did achieve them?
+Often, we recall the goals we failed at or fell short on.
 It’s human nature to do that.
-If we didn’t make a resolution or set up some goals for ourselves, what are our intentions for the remaining 6 months of this year?
+If we didn’t make a resolution or set up some goals for ourselves, what are our intentions?

 What if we shifted our thoughts to what goals we did accomplish, what did we set out to do and actually made that “thing” finally happen!
 Did we lose that 10 lbs.?
 How did that job search go…are you now working in the job of your dreams?
 That new home that you wanted…are you on track to make that happen?
 The list can go on and on.
 But, I’m sure if we were to take just 5 minutes today and look back at what we’ve achieved, the dreams we accomplished or set up as targets for future desires, we might find that not only did we make huge strides towards those goals, we actually realized many more that we didn’t even count on.
 WOW – when you write that list – are you surprised to see how much has happened?